Menu Close

 How to Deal with Mood Swings in Sobriety

-In treatment, patients go to individual and group therapy to learn how to cope with mood swings, understand their addictive behaviors, and overcome their addiction.
-However, many patients need help beyond their own customized addiction treatment plans.
+During addiction treatment, patients participate in individual and group therapy sessions to learn how to manage mood swings, understand their addictive behaviors, and work towards overcoming their addiction.

 1. Continuing Therapy Sessions